-There are two buildings on the opposite side of the school.
-The dormitory office is located on the 1st floor each building and are staffed 24 hours a day.
-If you have emergency situation, you can contact house masters.
-The first aid Kit will be provided by them.
+KDI School dormitory rooms are located on campus across the school.
+If you have emergency situation, you can contact the dormitory office, located on the 1st floor of 102 building with house masters working 24 hours a day.
+The first aid kit will be provided by them.
 Dormitory Assistants are working for each floor's residents.
-They will help your dormitory life and emergency situation.
+They will assist in your dormitory life and emergency situation.